Timothy-Lloyd/aci-tools/README.md

 ### aci-fabric-ap-switch
 Adds a switch profile (within Fabric Access Policies) which collates an added leaf selector (with block) and an interface selector profile.
 Unfortunately, it is not possible to add a switch policy via this ansible collection yet so, if required, these need to be added manually or use "default".
 ### aci-fabric-ap-aep-domain-pool
 This playbook adds and combines VLAN pools, domains and AEPs using CSV files.
+### aci-tenant-l2out
+Playbook which links internal bridge domains to external EPGs and interfaces which allows layer 2 out connections to external networks.

 ## Requirements:
 python3
 ansible
 ansible-galaxy collection install cisco.aci
 ansible-galaxy collection install cisco.mso
+pip install pandas*

+*for excel conversion only

 ## How to use:
 Add credential details to ./vars/creds.yml